dorkodu/sage/README.md

 The Sage specification is edited in the markdown files found in [**/paper**](./paper) folder.

-> The Sage website is still under development.
-We are working on the reference implementation nowadays.
->
-> **Will release soon!**

 The latest working draft of the specification can be found at this repository.

 Sage protocol’s specification paper and its releases can be found at [libre.dorkodu.com/sage/paper](https://libre.dorkodu.com/sage/paper).